gamesbook/pyprototypr/docs/card_decks.rst

 ---------------
 `↑ <table-of-contents_>`_

-This example shows how data is sourced from a Matrix; in this case the possible combinations for a standard deck of playing cards:
+This example shows how data is sourced from a Matrix; in this case the data represents possible combinations for a standard deck of playing cards:

     .. code:: python